 An annual membership fee will be assessed at the time of acceptance and prior to the vendor's participation in either market.
-The annual membership fee for the 2024 market season is \$75, which entitles the vendor to participate in the MainStreet Market and the Market2Go, with additional fees specific to those markets.
+The annual membership fee for the 2025 market season is \$75, which entitles the vendor to participate in the MainStreet Market and the Market2Go, with additional fees specific to those markets.
 The annual membership fee is waived for non-profit organizations seeking membership.
 Casual sellers interested in a single, one day commitment may pay a flat \$50 fee to participate in one (1) market.

-Applications can be obtained at the Statesboro Convention and Visitors Bureau, 222 South Main Street, or by emailing StatesboroFarmersMarketManager@gmail.com.
+Applications can be obtained at the Statesboro Convention and Visitors Bureau, 222 South Main Street, or by emailing marketmanager@visitstatesboro.org.

-Completed applications with relevant attachments should be mailed to:

-Statesboro Farmers Market, PO Box 1135, Statesboro, GA 30459
+Completed applications with relevant attachments should be mailed to: Statesboro Farmers Market, PO Box 1135, Statesboro, GA 30459

 New member applications are accepted February 1 through November 1, and applications are reviewed weekly.
 Acceptance of new vendors will be based on the criteria described in these guidelines at the discretion of the Vendor Relations Committee.
 Artisanal vendors are asked to submit a sample or photograph of their work for the review process.
+Vendors may request specific space configurations and preferences, which will be considered at the discretion of the Farmers Market executive leadership team.